plopobo/cobblemon/README.md

 <br/>

 ### Install Java
+> [!NOTE]
+> We're going to install OpenJDK, which is an open-source version of Java.
+It works just like regular Java, but it's free, more modern, and built by Microsoft.
+So even though it doesn’t say “Java” in big letters, don’t worry — it’s the same thing, and it’ll work perfectly for Cobblemon!
-1. Download the installer from [Microsoft](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21).
+1. Download the latest OpenJDK 21 installer from [Microsoft](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21).
     - You'll want to download the Windows **<ins>`x64`</ins> <ins>`.msi`</ins>** version.
-2. Run the downloaded installer and follow the steps to install Java 21.
+2. Run the downloaded installer and follow the steps to install OpenJDK 21.
 3. When you reach this page, make sure the following features are set to: "Will be installed on local hard drive":
     - `Modify PATH variable`
     - `Associate .jar`